anujtiwari851/real-estate-price-prediction/README.md

-# Real Estate Price Prediction
+# 1.Real Estate Price Prediction

 This project is focused on predicting real estate prices using features such as location, square foots, number of bedrooms, and more.
 A regression model is trained to estimate housing prices based on cleaned and processed data.